 Bearer: Technical University of Madrid.

-Abbasi, Tariq, Between, Watercolor, Chequey, Proper, Pointed, Armorial roll, Eradicated, Azure, Bend, Boa, Bordure, Brach hound, Wreath, Head, Crest, Crown, Ancient coronet, Created, Outlined in sable, Dexter, Doubled, In chief, In base, Coat of arms, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Gyronny, Mantling, Hand, Party per chevron, Wrist, Or, Party per pale, Dog, Leather, Argent, Without divisions, Sable, Sinister, Vert, Sun in splendour, Three, One and Helm.
+Abbasi, Tariq, Between, Chequey, Proper, Pointed, Armorial roll, Eradicated, Azure, Bend, Boa, Bordure, Brach hound, Wreath, Head, Crest, Crown, Ancient coronet, Created, Outlined in sable, Dexter, Doubled, In chief, In base, Coat of arms, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Chief, Gyronny, Mantling, Motto, Hand, Party per chevron, Wrist, Or, Party per pale, Dog, Leather, Argent, Without divisions, Sable, Sinister, Vert, Sun in splendour, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,